rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/refs-in-react/useRef-basics.md

 #### Sometimes when using React.js you’ll need an escape hatch to write imperative-style code to interact directly with DOM elements.
 Using React’s createRef (for class component) and useRef(for Hooks based component) method allows you to do just that! refs are used to get reference to a DOM node or an instance of a component in a React Application i.e. refs would return the node we are referencing .
 All standard HTML elements in React have a reserved prop called ref (much like style which is a reserved prop).

+### refs primarily are used as a way to access the DOM.
+If you pass a ref object to React with <div ref={myRef} />, React will set its .current property to the corresponding DOM node whenever that node changes.

 #### What is useRef()